adityayadav76/qday_prize_submission/README.md

 python ecdlp_with_qiskit_and_automatski_quantum_computer.py
 ```

-To run the code you will also need the IP Address and Port Number of the Automatski' Quantum Computer.
+To run the code you will also need the IP Address and Port Number of the Automatski's Quantum Computer.
 Which is not publiclly available.
 So if the judges want to run the code they have to get in touch with Aditya who will then share the IP Address and Port Number.
 It will need to be entered as follows
 ```sh
 backend = AutomatskiKomencoQiskit(